sabahzero/Nobile-HerndayLabs_BioinformaticsWorkshop_Feb19-2019/README.md

 10:30 - 11:00 AM Overview of the MERCED cluster, how to use it through command line, why and general Q&A </br>
 </br>

-### 09:00 - 09:30 AM Introduction, ensuring everyone has Jupyter installed correctly on their computer
+### Introduction, ensuring everyone has Jupyter installed correctly on their computer
 1. Exposure to R, GitHub, and Jupyter as complementary tools for data analysis over using Excel </br>
 &nbsp;&nbsp;&nbsp;a.
 What is R, and why use it as a scientist?
 Read introduction article [here](https://www.r-project.org/about.html) </br>
 &nbsp;&nbsp;&nbsp;b.
 The power of Git and Github as an open-source interface used with R: [Nature article](http://blogs.nature.com/naturejobs/2018/06/11/git-the-reproducibility-tool-scientists-love-to-hate/) </br>
 &nbsp;&nbsp;&nbsp;c.
 Using Jupyter notebook as a reproducible bioinformatics 'lab notebook': [Nature article](https://www.nature.com/articles/d41586-018-07196-1) </br>

-### 09:30 - 10:30 AM Basics, creating bar plots with standard error, changing color schemes, etc
+### Basics, creating bar plots with standard error, changing color schemes, etc
 2. Using Jupyter notebook to run R code for RNA-Seq data analysis, and interacting with Gihtub as an interface </br> &nbsp;&nbsp;&nbsp;a.
 RNA-Seq analysis in R [resource](http://combine-australia.github.io/RNAseq-R/)</br> &nbsp;&nbsp;&nbsp;b.
 CHIP-Seq analysis in R [resource](https://link.springer.com/protocol/10.1007%2F978-1-4939-7380-4_17)</br>